Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Now — look at that picture.
 That bridge is naturally gray.
 Though this photo is edited and retouched — as all my photos are — it’s true that the evening light turned that gray bridge bright red.
 Those aren’t red leaves on the trees, nor is that swan naturally red — the light was just that good.

-As soon as we came back to the main shrine at Yasaka, I immediately took off running from Mario and our new friend Fumi — I had to capture that shrine in front of that sunset.
+As soon as I came back to the main shrine at Yasaka, I immediately took off running from my new friend Fumi — I had to capture that shrine in front of that sunset.
 And I knew that I had only a few minutes at the very most.

 Good thing I ran.
 It took about a dozen shots before I had one that I liked.
 This is one of my favorite shots from all of Japan.